 “… Using only 6 populations (two Han Chinese populations, Japanese, Korean and two Mongolian populations) to reconstruct an individual tree, we found the phylogeny of the populations became clearer.
 Japanese individuals have their own cluster and Korean individuals are almost distinct from Han Chinese.
 North and South Han Chinese mixed together, but still have some substructure…”

-A Comprehensive Map of Genetic Variation in the World’s Largest Ethnic Group-Han Chinese, multiple authors, 2018:
+A Comprehensive Map of Genetic Variation in the World’s Largest Ethnic Group-Han Chinese, multiple authors, 2018 – emphasis & bold mine:

 ‘A comprehensive autosomal DNA study of the genomes of 11,670 Han women from 19 of China’s provinces plus one autonomous region and all four direct-controlled municipalities.
 Excerpts from the Abstract: “… We identified previously unrecognized population structure along the East-West axis* of China, demonstrated a general pattern of isolation-by-distance among Han Chinese, and reported unique regional signals of admixture, such as European influences among the Northwestern provinces of China…”’

 Case for Two Divisions: It is clear that China has a north-south divide ethnically and culturally, combined with an east-west divide economically.
-The concentration of prosperity can be located in the east and south [the coasts of Tubal] and the governance [Magog] of the nation in the north.
-The Han element to the south has more genetic variations, coupled with a greater variety of minorities [Meshech-Tubal].
+The concentration of prosperity can be located in the east and south on the coasts of Tubal and the governance of the nation in the north of Magog.
+The Han element to the south has more genetic variations, coupled with a greater variety of minorities – indicating a Meshech-Tubal amalgamation.
 The north is less diverse, with less minorities that have merged more fully; including the minorities to the far west and far north.
 This split concept would be indicative of a northern Magog and a southern Meshech-Tubal divide.

-Case for Three Divisions: We have seen the scientific data to support three paternal parentages of the Chinese people, as well as for three main language groups.
+Case for Three Divisions: We have seen the scientific data to support three paternal parentages for the Chinese, as well as for three main language groups.
 Anciently, there were three dominant kingdoms: Wei, Shu* and Wu.
 Wei representing Magog, Shu, Meshech and Wu, Tubal.

 Case for Four Divisions: Even though Gog appears strongly to be an individual, it is plausible to consider Gog as a fourth component in China.
 Geographically, it would sit with Magog in the north.
 The Manchus would be a good fit for Gog, as they have had prominence as the ruling element of China historically – or it could mean the greater geopolitic region of the Beijing/Tianjin area.

-An informative table and map, found online; with much gratitude extended to its author, as they have marked the four territories as I would position them.
+An informative table and map, found online; with gratitude extended to its author; for they have marked the four territories, as I would approximately position them.